 Qualitative Cost to Benefit Comparison

-The qualitative costs and benefits of reducing entrainment and 1M are difficult to evaluate and quantify and therefore are not included in the benefits valuation presented in Section 11.
+The qualitative costs and benefits of reducing entrainment and IM are difficult to evaluate and quantify and therefore are not included in the benefits valuation presented in Section 11.
 These qualitative effects, however, may result in ecosystem benefits such as increased population resilience and support, nutrient cycling, and overall health and integrity of the ecosystem (79 FR 158, 48371).
 The reduction in entrainment losses could also result in qualitative costs to the fish community due to density-dependent influences such as increased competition, predation, or increased populations of introduced species.

 Heated water discharged into Lake Norman from Marshall creates favorable habitat conditions during colder winter months by forming a warm water refuge in the vicinity of Marshall and supporting a winter fishery for recreational anglers.
 The elimination of warm water discharges at Marshall is a potential outcome under closed-cycle cooling (MDCT) scenario (see Section 11), which could lead to social costs or social benefits.
 Estimating the impacts of the loss of Marshall's winter fishery requires assessing the relationship between the thermal discharge, fishery changes, and the impact that fishery changes have on people.
 For recreational values, this includes understanding how Marshall's thermal discharge affects recreational fishing catch rates and how changes in catch rates affect angler well-being